Beyond DEI:

 How it works

-This workshop is structured as four modules over a five-week period, allowing space for learning, reflection, and application between sessions.
+This workshop is structured as four modules over a four-week period, allowing space for learning, reflection, and application between sessions.

 Unmasking Underlying Assumptions